October 8, 2024

 On the other hand, if someone works as a freelancer or contractor, they usually keep the copyright to their work unless their contract states otherwise.

-Even though copyright is automatic, creators can still take steps to protect their work by:
+Even though copyright protection is automatic, creators or subsequent owners of a copyright can still take steps to protect their work by:

 • Keeping records of when and how the work was created.

-• Considering licensing your work to others, making sure that agreements are clear and legally binding.
+• When licensing your work to others, making sure that agreements are clear and legally binding.

 • If you are worried about someone using your work without permission, seek legal advice to understand how to protect your rights and take action if needed.